wp-plugins/colorful-categories/readme.txt

 = 1.0.1 =
 * Added support for non hierarchical taxonomies.
-* Added customizable message "List is empty" in case if there is nothing to display in the widget.
+* Added customizable message 'List is empty' in case if there is nothing to display in the widget.

 = 1.0 =
 * Initial release.